sallecta/st/README.md

 ## Requirements

-In order to build st you need:
+In order to build xelt you need:

 - Xlib header files - location of these might differ, edit config.mk
 - xft lib headers.